Guide

 Add grid tariff

-When also the grid tariff changes per hour, it must be added to the electricity price in order to get the calculations right.
+When also the grid tariff changes by time, it must be added to the electricity price in order to get the calculations right.

 After the the ps-receive-price